Redrot/redrot.github.io/talks.md

   - UCSC Mathematics Graduate Student Seminar
 - September 2023
   - *Endotrivial Complexes and the Trivial Source Ring*
-  - Algebra and Number Theory in Conversation at Manchester, Contributed Talk
+  - Algebra and Number Theory in Conversation at Manchester, contributed talk
 - May 2023
   - *Endotrivial Complexes and Tensor Induction*
   - AMS Sectional, Fresno, Special Session on Representation Theory of Non-Semisimple Algebras